 Universal Design

-A universal designed bathroom remodel of a 5×7 bathroom that would include wheelchair accessibility, flat-panel electric switches, and 250-pound towel racks.
-Even though towels don’t weigh that much, it’s nice to know your towel racks won’t come lose any time soon.
+universally designed bathroom remodel of a 5×7 bathroom that would include wheelchair accessibility, flat-panel electric switches, and 250-pound towel racks.
+Even though towels don’t weigh that much, it’s nice to know your towel racks won’t come loose any time soon.

 Here in California, you’ll find a lot of kitchens that were state-of-the-art back in the 60s and 70s.
 Updating your kitchen comes with a significant ROI and increases energy efficiency.